noahgift/spot_price_machine_learning/README.md

 *   Buying a copy of [Pragmatic AI: An Introduction to Cloud-Based Machine Learning](https://amzn.to/2LFLVEg)
 *   Viewing more content at [noahgift.com](https://noahgift.com/)
-A few handy bits of functionality:

-* Can checkout all repositories in Github
-* Converts a tree of checked out repositories on disk into a pandas dataframe
-* Statistics on combined DataFrames

 ## Contains two command-line tools